vladimirvk2007/Beetroot_EMB_4/README.md

 # ESP32 Button FSM Example

-This project demonstrates the use of a finite state machine (FSM) for button debouncing and event handling on an ESP32-S3 DevKitC-1 board using the Arduino framework.
-It also compares a simple interrupt-based button counter with the FSM approach.
+This project demonstrates a small finite state machine for button debouncing on an ESP32-S3 board using the Arduino framework.

+The active example in `src/main.cpp` reads a button on GPIO 15 with the internal pull-up enabled, filters bounce with a timed FSM, counts valid presses, prints the counter to Serial, and toggles an LED on GPIO 16.

 ## Features

+- FSM-based debounce with explicit intermediate states
-- Button press detection using hardware interrupt
+- Valid press counter
-- Button debouncing and event handling using a custom FSM
-- Two LEDs: one shows the raw button state, the other shows the FSM-processed state
+- Serial output at 115200 baud
-- Serial output for button press counts (both raw and FSM)
+- LED toggle on confirmed button press

 ## Hardware

-- **Board:** ESP32-S3-DevKitC-1
+- **Board:** ESP32-S3
-- **Button:** Connected to GPIO 15 (with internal pull-up)
+- **Button:** GPIO 15, wired to GND, using `INPUT_PULLUP`
-- **LEDs:**
-  - Raw button state: GPIO 7
-  - FSM output: GPIO 16
+- **LED output:** GPIO 16

-## File Structure
+## Project Layout

-- `src/main.cpp` — Main application logic
+- `src/main.cpp` - Application entry point and button FSM example
+- `src/efsm.h` - Small macro-based FSM helper
-- `lib/buttonFSM/` — Button FSM implementation
+- `lib/buttonFSM/` - Older standalone button FSM implementation kept in the repo
-- `platformio.ini` — PlatformIO project configuration
+- `platformio.ini` - PlatformIO configuration

 ## How It Works

-1. **Interrupt-based Counter:**
-	- An interrupt is attached to the button pin.
-Each falling edge increments a counter and sets a flag.
-	- The main loop prints the count when the flag is set.
+1. The loop reads the physical button level.

-2. **FSM-based Debouncing:**
-	- The FSM debounces the button and calls a callback on a valid press.
-	- The main loop prints the FSM press count and updates the FSM LED.
+2. If the FSM is in a transition state, it waits for `DEBOUNCE_DELAY` before accepting the change.
+3. A stable press calls `onButtonPress()`, which increments the counter and toggles the LED.
+4. Release uses the same debounce pattern before returning to the idle state.

 ## Build and Upload